yancie-yjr/scd.github.io/index.md

          </div>
          <h2 id="6-attn"><a class="anchor" name="6-attn" href="#6-attn"><span class="octicon octicon-link"></span></a>6.
 ATTN</h2>
          <div style="text-align: justify">
-            <p>This dataset are free for academic usage.
+            <p>The data set is free for academic use but please do not use it for commercial purposes.
 You can run them at your own risk.
 For other purposes, please contact the corresponding author Dr. Jinrong Yang (yangjinrong@hust.edu.cn).</p>
    </body>
 </html>